WMT-Chat-task/2024/index.md

 ## Baseline Scores on DevSets

-Baseline scores on Dev data will be avaiable by June 2024.
+Baseline scores on Dev data will be avaiable by May 2024.

 <br />

 ## Test Sets (Evaluation Data)

-Test Sets will be available by July 2024.
+Test Sets will be available by June/July 2024.

 ### Submission Format
-...
+TBD
 <br />

 ## Evaluation
 The Systems' performance will be evaluated along the following domensions:

-- Overall Translation Quality via chrF, BLEU, COMET-22 and Contextual-Comet-QE.
+- Overall translation quality via chrF, BLEU, COMET-22 and Contextual-Comet-QE.
 - Accuracy performance on handling context-dependent discourse phenomena.
 - Human evaluation that utilizes the conversational context to rate the translation quality on a direct assessment scale of [0-100].